lesfleursdelanuitdev/ligneous-gedcom/README.md

 ## User Workflows

-> **📖 Important:** This section explains how to use ligneous-gedcom effectively for your research goals.
+> **📖 Important:** This section explains how to use ligneous-gedcom effectively for your family research goals.
-> The tool behaves differently depending on your dataset size — read the section that matches your situation.

 ### For Private Family Researchers (50 to at most 50K individuals)